wasianish/eXprono/README.md

 The Basics
 =======
-eXprono is an interface between compuer and Arduino.
+eXprono is an interface between computer and Arduino.

 The jSSC library is included for ease of use.
 We do not own the code in jSSC.